"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 Quality of life

-The trial team will ask you to have a blood test and give a tissue sample (
+The trial team will ask you to have a blood test and give a tissue sample (biopsy).
+The tissue sample may be from a previous biopsy or a new biopsy.

 They will look at your genetic material (DNA), in your body cells such as blood and tissue cells.
 Knowing more about people’s genetic material might help the doctors to understand more about germ cell tumours and how treatment works.
 This is known as pharmacogenetic testing.